Eat Your Way to Joint Health: Do’s & Don’ts for Optimal Joint Nutrition

 Numerous studies have pinpointed the best foods to eat to keep your joints healthy, your synovial fluid robust, and the cartilage between your bones in ample supply.

-Here are just a few of the dozens of joint-health and (not-so-health) foods to keep in mind when you are aiming for promoting good joint health or to prevent joint degradation down the line.
+Here are just a few of the dozens of joint-healthy and (not-so-healthy) foods to keep in mind when you are aiming for promoting good joint health or to prevent joint degradation down the line.

 Let’s start with the Don’ts − the “not so good for you” foods first.
 Then we’ll come back around with Do’s − 3 foods that are “must haves” for not only joint health, but are also necessary for all-around vibrant living.